 The Reaping was the sixth film from Dark Castle Entertainment, the production company formed by director Robert Zemeckis and producers Gilbert Adair and Joel Silver.
 Dark Castle Entertainment initially began producing William Castle remakes – House on Haunted Hill (1999) and Thir13en Ghosts (2001) – and then went onto the likes of Ghost Ship (2002), Gothika (2003) and House of Wax (2005) and subsequent to this Return to House on Haunted Hill (2007), The Hills Run Red (2009), Ninja Assassin (2009), Orphan (2009), Splice (2010), The Apparition (2012) and The Factory (2012).
 Where the majority of studio horror films these days are only given quick theatrical releases before finding their natural home on video/dvd shelves, Dark Castle’s films have enjoyed widespread mainstream release.
 The Reaping was Dark Castle’s most expensive production to date with a budget reportedly somewhere around the $40-50 million range.

 Dark Castle’s other films up to this point were all been directed by relative unknowns seeking a break into the Hollywood mainstream – House on Haunted Hill‘s William Malone who had been a B-budget director on the fringes of Hollywood for a number of years; Steve Beck, an Industrial Light and Magic art director who made his debut with Thir13en Ghosts; and two relatively unknown European directors, the French Mathieu Kassovitz and the Spanish Jaume Collet-Serra, who handled Gothika and House of Wax respectively.
 Contrarily, The Reaping comes from a reasonably established director – in this case the Australian-born Stephen Hopkins.
-Hopkins started in the industry with two horror films – the Australian-made killer crocodile effort Dangerous Game (1988) and then A Nightmare on Elm Street: The Dream Child (1989) – before going onto the likes of Predator 2 (1990), Judgement Night (1993), Blown Away (1994), The Ghost and the Darkness (1996), Lost in Space (1998), The Life and Death of Peter Sellers (2004) and Thorne: Sleepyhead (2010).
+Hopkins started in the industry with two horror films – the Australian-made psycho cop film Dangerous Game (1987) and then A Nightmare on Elm Street: The Dream Child (1989) – before going onto the likes of Predator 2 (1990), Judgement Night (1993), Blown Away (1994), The Ghost and the Darkness (1996), Lost in Space (1998), The Life and Death of Peter Sellers (2004) and Thorne: Sleepyhead (2010).

 The Reaping sounded interesting going by its pre-publicity – the idea of a horror film centred around the Biblical Plagues of Egypt being revisited upon modern-day smalltown Louisiana was a fascinating one.
 It held a conceptual promise that none of the other Dark Castle films operated on.
 The plot suggested something along the lines of the excellent Christian end of the world fantasy The Rapture (1991), which had Mimi Rogers as a lone woman trying to stand against the Biblical End of the World, or perhaps on a more failed level the pretentious The Seventh Sign (1988), which had lone woman Demi Moore trying to hold back the signs that signified the Biblical End of the World.